JASTYN/JASTYN/README.md

 - 👯 I’m looking to collaborate with projects.
 - 🥅 2022 Goals: Complete my on-going projects and contribute more in Open Source Projects
-- ⚡ My Hobby: I like to read books and Travelling.

 * :telescope: Lecture at ICS College (https://www.ics.ac.ke/)
 * :briefcase: To see my work, check out my [LinkedIn Profile](https://www.linkedin.com/in/manya-jastin/) or [Portfolio](https://github.com/JASTYN/).
 * :seedling: To see what I'm learning, check out my https://github.com/JASTYN/